The 401(k) Bracket Smoothing Math: Why a 65 Year Old With $1.6 Million Should Convert Exactly $43,000 a Year Until 73

 Why $43,000 Is the Right Conversion Size

 Subtract the taxable Social Security from the bracket ceiling: $74,550 minus $25,500 leaves roughly $49,000 of headroom for a Roth conversion.
 The temptation is to convert the full amount.
 Resist it.
 A taxable brokerage account throws off dividends and the occasional capital gain distribution in December that the retiree cannot forecast in March.
-Bond interest, a Treasury maturing, a mutual fund kicking out a surprise gain: any of these can push the last dollar of the conversion into the 22% bracket retroactively.
+Bond interest, a Treasury maturing, a mutual fund kicking out a surprise gain: any of those can push the last dollar of the conversion into the 22% bracket retroactively.

-Converting $43,000 leaves a buffer of roughly $6,000 for that noise.
+Converting $43,000 preserves a buffer of roughly $6,000 for that noise.
 The federal tax on the conversion itself is $43,000 times 12%, or $5,160 a year.
-Run that for eight years from age 65 through 72 (the last year before RMDs begin at 73 for this birth cohort) and the retiree has shifted $344,000 out of the traditional 401(k) at a known, locked in rate, for a cumulative tax cost near $41,000.
+Run that for eight years, from age 65 through 72 (the last full year before required minimum distributions begin at 73 for those born between 1951 and 1959), and the retiree has shifted $344,000 out of the traditional 401(k) at a known, locked-in rate, for a cumulative federal tax cost close to $41,000.

 The Bracket Arbitrage Nobody Writes Down